polly-code/polly-code.github.io/_posts/2024-11-12-quantization_of_neural_networks_2.md

 ![granularity_per_channel](../images/nn_quant2/granularity_per_channel.png)
 ![granularity_per_group](../images/nn_quant2/granularity_per_group.png)

-Greater granularity results in higher precision, but it also requires more numbers for casting.
+Finer granularity results in higher precision, but it also requires more numbers for casting.
 This balance between precision and resource requirements needs to be weighed.
 Let's compare MSE for the various cases by defining the following functions:

 ```python
 def linear_q_symmetric_per_channel(r_tensor, dim, dtype=torch.int8):